At least 43 people have died in India’s capital New Delhi after a fire swept through a factory.

 ” The factory went up in huge balls of fire very quickly and those not on shift and in their bunks would have had no chance”

 ” Fire regulations here aren’t the greatest in all honesty and sprinkler devices like we have in Spain don’t exist”

-Stuart said ” I don’t think I will ever forget this awful experience and I’m going to cut my trip short and head back home to Spain to be with my family and take a break in Mallorca”
+Stuart said ” I don’t think I will ever forget this awful experience and I’m going to cut my trip short and head back home to Murcia to be with my family and take a break”